-First-year students are discouraged from engaging in Field Education so that they may concentrate on academic work.
-However, some students may elect to participate in an agency placement.
-Because congregational placements require biblical, theological and pastoral understandings and participation in the Practical Theology in Congregations course, these positions are only open to second- or third-year students.
+First-year students are counseled to refrain from engaging in Field Education while they acclimate to their academic work.
+However, some students may elect to participate in an agency placement in their first year.

 Students cannot be placed in two concurrent field positions during an academic year.
-Students are advised against attempting to combine a regular academic load, Field Education, and additional employment.
+Students are advised against attempting to combine a regular academic load, Field

+Education, and additional employment.
 They must consult with their advisor before attempting such a plan.
 Students electing the one-semester Clinical Pastoral Education (CPE) program ordinarily may take only two additional courses and normally will not be in Field Education during the other semester of the academic year.

-A unit of CPE receives three hours of academic credit and two units of Field Education.
+A unit of CPE can receive three hours of academic credit in addition to two units of Field Education.